dhruvkangaroo/Expense-Tracker/README.md

 ---

 ## Features
-- **User Authentication**: Sign up, log in, and secure personal data.
 - **Expense Management**: Add, edit, and delete expenses with category and amount.
 - **Interactive Pie Charts**: Visualize spending distribution by categories.
 - **Dashboard**: Get an overview of total expenses and category breakdown.